ankane/active_kms/README.md

 Simple, secure key management for [Active Record encryption](https://edgeguides.rubyonrails.org/active_record_encryption.html)

-**Note:** This project is experimental until Rails 7 is released.
-At the moment, encryption requires three encryption requests and one decryption request.
+**Note:** At the moment, encryption requires three encryption requests and one decryption request.
 See [this Rails issue](https://github.com/rails/rails/issues/42388) for more info.
 As a result, there’s no way to grant encryption and decryption permission separately.

 For Lockbox and attr_encrypted, check out [KMS Encrypted](https://github.com/ankane/kms_encrypted)